All the Things to Do that Make Paris in December Special

 You can do this on Sunday, December 8 at 3pm (dates/time to be confirmed for 2019) as the Paris Choral Society leads their annual Messiah Sing-Along of Part 1 and the famous Hallelujah Chorus at the American Cathedral (23 Avenue George V, 8th arr) - or, if you prefer, just listen.
-If you don't know the words or already have a score, you can rent or buy one at the door.
+Don't know the words?
+No worries.
+You can rent or buy a copy of the score at the door.

 Check our tips on how to find discounts, deals, and bargains for Paris hotels.
 Whether you're looking for cheap accommodations or want to pay less for luxury, we'll show you How to Save on Hotels in Paris.